ubccr/ccrdocs/pages/howto/empireai.md

 ## Project Onboarding

-We anticipate an updated procedure for account creation and setup will be in place for the Beta cluster.
-This section will be updated when that procedure is available.
-CCR will also provide an updated onboarding workshop at that time.
+CCR staff are equipped to create accounts on the Empire AI cluster for approved PIs and members of their research groups.
+Please submit a ticket to [CCR Help](../help.md) to request account creation for your group.
+Once the Beta cluster is available for users, CCR will invite research groups to an onboarding workshop.

-Recording of the Empire AI On-boarding Workshop from June 2025:
+This recording of the Empire AI On-boarding Workshop from June 2025 is mostly accurate for utilizing the Alpha cluster:
 ![type:video](https://youtube.com/embed/WoACuDqJC0c)

 ## Accounts for Research Group Members

-Once the PI of the project has access to EAI, they may request additional accounts for their students and collaborators.  **DO NOT SHARE ACCOUNTS.**  Submit a ticket to the [EAI support desk](#support) and a CCR staff member will facilitate the account setup.
-New users will be asked to complete a form and then the user information is passed to the EAI system administrators for account creation.
+Once the PI of the project has access to EAI, they may request additional accounts for their students and collaborators.  **DO NOT SHARE ACCOUNTS.**  Submit a ticket to the [CCR Help](../help.md) and include the person's full name, institutional email address, and cell phone number.
+External collaborators are not permitted access the the Empire AI clusters.

 ## Account Setup

-You will receive notification from the Empire AI system administration team when your account is ready.
+You will receive an notification when your account is ready.
 Please follow [EAI's account activation instructions](https://empireai.freshdesk.com/en/support/solutions/articles/157000366996-activating-your-new-empire-ai-account) to properly setup your account.

 ## Logging In - Alpha Cluster